What is a funeral celebrant?

 What is the meaning of “celebrant”?

-A celebrant is a qualified official who leads a funeral service.
+A celebrant is someone who performs or officiates ceremonies.
+For funerals, celebrants work with bereaved families to create a unique and personal ceremony that commemorates the person who’s died.
 Celebrants can be from religious or non-religious backgrounds, although they usually lead non-religious or semi-religious funeral services.
-Celebrants help bereaved families to create a unique and personal ceremony.

-A celebrant’s main role is officiating a funeral.
-This means they usually take care of the main speaking roles and help you put together an order of service for the celebration of life.
+A celebrant's main role is officiating a funeral.
+This means they usually act as the host, taking care of the main speaking roles.
+Typically, a celebrant will support in other ways too, helping to craft the funeral ceremony, putting together an order of service, and providing support and guidance throughout the funeral process.

 How to find a celebrant who’s right for you